Dawidw5219/headless-wc/trunk/readme.txt

 License URI: https://www.gnu.org/licenses/gpl-2.0.html
 Stable tag: 1.1.0

-The ultimate solution for integrating headless checkout functionalities into your WC store
+The ultimate solution for integrating headless checkout functionalities into your WooCommerce store

 == Description ==
 HeadlessWC revolutionizes your eCommerce approach by providing custom eCommerce endpoints for a headless checkout experience.
 This cutting-edge plugin is tailored for online stores seeking agility, speed, and an enhanced user experience, free from the limitations of traditional Wordpress approach.